 Laurie has been playing the harp for over 30 years and was a top prize winner at the 2007 Lyon & Healy International Jazz and Pop Harpfest competition.
 As a performer on the lever harp she has toured across the US, Canada and Europe as a soloist and in collaboration with a variety of international musicians from violinist/fiddler extraordinaire Gilles Apap to the King of the Pipers, Paddy Keenan and Celtic harpist Kim Robertson.
 While living in Italy in 2000-2003 she was a featured artist and prize winner at Celtic music festivals around Italy and Germany, opening for The Boys of the Lough and Altan and sharing the stage with uillean pipers Diarmaid Moynihan and Massimo Giuntini, guitarist Roberto Dalla Vecchia and the Celtic group Inisfail.
 In 1999 she appeared on stage nightly and served as Music Director for the Irish dance show “Spirit of the Dance” at the Eldorado in Reno, Nevada.

-As a pedal harpist, Laurie has enjoyed performing with a variety of ensembles including the Santa Maria Philharmonic, The Santa Barbara Master Chorale, the Santa Ynez Valley Master Chorale, the Adelfos Ensemble, the Choir of St. Barbara Parish, the SBCC Lunch Break Jazz Band, the Montecito Jazz Project, Cafe Musique, as well as appearing in such music theatre productions as The Fantasticks with the Ensemble Theatre Company of Santa Barbara.
+As a pedal harpist, Laurie has enjoyed performing with a variety of ensembles including the Santa Maria Philharmonic, The Santa Barbara Master Chorale, the Santa Ynez Valley Master Chorale, the Adelfos Ensemble, the Choir of St. Barbara Parish, the SBCC Lunch Break Jazz Band, the Montecito Jazz Project, Cafe Musique, as well as appearing in such music theatre productions as The Fantasticks with the Ensemble Theatre Company of Santa Barbara and Alice, Through the Looking Glass for Nebula Dance Lab.
 Since 2010 she has been a member of the SBCC Symphony Orchestra and in 2017 she joined the newly formed Folk Orchestra of Santa Barbara.

 Music has been a part of Laurie's life since childhood when her grandmother bought her a piano.
 That instrument led her toward other interesting musical adventures: she learned to improvise while playing vibes in a jazz band and as a clarinetist she toured Austria, Switzerland and Germany with an award-winning orchestra.